bertlandh/bertlandh.github.io/about.md

 <small>Photo: John Russell/Vanderbilt University</small>

 # Professional contributions

+Manager Information Systems and Co-Director at the Dancehall Archive and Research Initiative [DHA](http://www.dancehallarchive.org/).
+The DHA aims to engage students, faculty, researchers, artists, dancers, musicians, staff, journalists, participants and others who are committed to the preservation and spread of knowledge about dancehall culture.
+Working with the DHA team, responsible for the design and implementation of the DHA's website and associated networks.

 I am an active participant in the Biodiversity Information Standards (TDWG) organization.
 I am currently a member of the Executive Committee, the chair of the Technical Architecture Group, and convener of the Views Controlled Vocabularies Task Group.
 I also serve on the Darwin Core Maintenance Group, Audubon Core Maintenance Group, Taxon Names and Concepts Maintenance Group, and the Humboldt Core Task Group.
 You can learn more about my standards work under the projects tab.